KaylaPl4yz/KaylaPl4yz/README.md

 <p align=center>[ 4 ] User is a cornball</p>
 <p align=center>[ 5 ] User utilises the block and hide buttons often</p>
 <p align=center>[ 6 ] User appreciates [Tone tags](https://tonetags.carrd.co/)</p>
-<p align=center>[ 7 ] User may be cosplaying Forsaken, but be aware that they do NOT support the developers whatsoever.
-This goes for any other media with problematic creators.
-They only like the aus made</p>
+<p align=center>[ 7 ] User may be cosplaying media that could be mistakn for 'Forsaken'.
+Do note that their cosplays are not from any problematic games/medias.</p>
 <p align=center>[ 8 ] User experience recommended to fully be aware about the model.

 <img src="https://64.media.tumblr.com/9fc113358447ebbc9bc063acf2594a8e/779aa251fd339498-1d/s1280x1920/25cd00e3c5815d8f884113457c2fd8fd1ac41b7e.pnj" alt="credits to uzmacchiato"/>